matthiask/django-user-payments/docs/subscriptions.rst

   ``subscription.create_periods()`` on all subscriptions that should renew automatically.
 - ``SubscriptionPeriod.objects.create_line_items()``: Make periods
   create their line items in case they haven't done so already.
+By default only periods that start no later than today are considered.
+  This can be changed by providing another date using the ``until`` keyword argument.

 The processing documentation contains a management command where those functions are commented out.